bhutnale-nikita/OIBSIP-TRIBUTE/README.md

 ## Files

-- `index.html`: Contains the HTML structure of the web application.
+- `tribute.html`: Contains the HTML structure of the web application.
-- `css1.css`: Contains the CSS styles for styling the web application.
+- `CSS.css`: Contains the CSS styles for styling the web application.

   ## Requirements